isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            }
        }

-will result in assigning the `"alice-laptop.example.isc.org."` hostname to the client using the MAC address "aa:bb:cc:dd:ee:ff".
+will result in the "alice-laptop.example.isc.org." hostname being assigned to the client using the MAC address "aa:bb:cc:dd:ee:ff".
 If the ``ddns-qualifying-suffix`` is not specified, the default (empty) value will be used, and in this case the value specified as a ``hostname`` will be